Sign-in to Account

 Yes – even the small cracks under doors allow smaller rodents, like house mice, to enter a home.
 Install brush strips along exterior doors to make these entry points inaccessible to critters.
 Not only will this help keep your home protected against rodents, it can also save money by keeping the heat in during the wintertime.

 Mice, rats, and squirrels can cause extensive damage to your property if allowed to get indoors.
 Putting these preventative measures in place before the cool weather arrives will keep rodents out of your attic and bring you peace of mind.
 If your home does become victim to a rodent infestation, don’t take matters into your own hands.
-Call your local Aptive Environmental branch to receive a professional and effective pest control solution, and take advantage of our pest experts to keep your home protected all year long.
+Call your local Aptive Pest Control branch to receive a professional and effective pest control solution, and take advantage of our pest experts to keep your home protected all year long.

 Learn more about rodents